Bach Flowers and the Emotions of Separation Anxiety in Dogs

 High-strung, high-energy dogs may escape confinement if not adequately exercised in both mind and body.

-Destructiveness, Self-Mutilation, Severe Escape Behaviors
+Bach Flowers for Destructiveness, Self-Mutilation, and Severe Escape Behaviors

 Vervain – moderates intense, driven behavior.
 Indicated with high-strung personalities, dogs that require large amounts of physical exercise and/or mental stimulation, as well as when the intensity of the negative behavior is particularly high.
 Combines well with Impatiens and Cherry Plum.